qudratyunusov/qudratyunusov/Developer-Information.md

 If we find some software that has some handwritten assembly that use those instructions we'll need to implement it (or just for completeness).
 A good reference for XER bits can be found in [PowerPC Microprocessor Family: The Programmer's Reference Guide ](https://www-01.ibm.com/chips/techlib/techlib.nsf/techdocs/852569B20050FF778525699600741775) chapter 1.3 and other linked references.

-For the implementation of the interpreter it would probably be best to refrain from x86 assembly or compiler intrinsics like `__readeflags` to determine a overflow.
-Probably something from the [answers to this SO question](http://stackoverflow.com/questions/199333/best-way-to-detect-integer-overflow-in-c-c) is what we should consider.
+Probably something from the [answers to this SO question](http://stackoverflow.com/questions/199333/best-way-to-detect-integer-overflow-in-c-c) is what we could consider.

 ####Misc